QuantEcon/lecture-source-py/source/rst/geom_series.rst

 -  The symbol :math:`\in` means *in* or *belongs to the set after the symbol*

-We want to evaluate geometric series of two types -- infinite and finite
+We want to evaluate geometric series of two types -- infinite and finite.

 Infinite Geometric Series
 -------------------------